by Maia Bedson

 Spring 2018, Living Well Magazine

-This recipe was inspired by our recent International retreat, in Ubud, Bali, Indonesia.
+This recipe was inspired by our 2018 International retreat, in Ubud, Bali, Indonesia.
 During the weeklong retreat, participants enjoyed an abundance of mouthwatering foods including tropical and exotic fruits, fresh salads, lightly cooked vegetables with rice and legumes, home-made muesli with dried pumpkin, dragonfruit smoothie bowls, and pandan crepes with fresh coconut.

 Pandan or pandanus (sometimes referred to as “Asian Vanilla”) grows abundantly in Bali and is used for wrapping, cooking and presenting food, as well as adding colour and flavour to dishes.
 As most Australian cooks won’t have access to fresh pandan, I have used vanilla powder in this recipe as a substitute.